 There are many keyword research tools on the market, but for this article, we are going to talk through Google’s Keyword Planner to help you expand the list of keywords you’re creating.
 When using these tools, you want to enter in terms you think your audience would be searching for and also some of the keywords you already have on your list and look for suggestions.

-Google’s keyword planner tool will give you information such as the average monthly search volume, competition, top of the page bid information etc. As we previously mentioned, this is an important step as often companies may describe their products or services in a different way than what people actually search for.
+Google’s keyword planner tool will give you information such as the average monthly search volume, competition and predicted bid costs.
+As we previously mentioned, this is an important step as often companies may describe their products or services in a different way than what people actually search for.
 Don’t worry about having such as a long list at this stage, as the next step of the process will then help you to refine your keywords.

 Now that you have spent time building up your keyword list, it’s time to make some cuts.
 By expanding on your list first without making any cuts keeps things from getting confusing and overwhelming.
 Using the keyword planner tool, you want to upload the list of keywords you have created.

-From there, go through the list and carefully assess the different keywords you have selected, looking at the number of monthly searches, potential impressions, average CTR, average CPC etc. In doing this, you will be able to find those high search volume, low competition and cost keywords.
+From there, go through the list and carefully assess the different keywords you have selected, looking at the number of monthly searches, potential impressions and other key metrics such as predicted CTR and average CPC.
+In doing this, you will be able to find those high search volume, low competition and cost keywords.

 Don’t just look for low cost because some of the most valuable keywords are going to cost more and they will be worth it because they send more highly-qualified leads to your site.
 Take all of this into consideration so you can start removing keywords from the list.